akiellor/akiellor.github.io/src/posts/02-javascript-copy-paste-detection.md

 This approach is described further in the paper [Clone Detection Using Abstract Syntax Trees][clone-detection-paper].

 If folks are interested in an implementation of this approach for JavaScript, feel free to have a look at [patterns.js][patterns-github].
-Feedback on this project or this post is very welcome.
+Feedback on this project or this post is welcome.

 [patterns-github]: https://github.com/akiellor/patterns.js